QuentinRa/blog.quentinra.dev/info/web/index.md

 Did you notice?
 I used UPPERCASE letters because it's important.
-In HTML/CSS/JS, you can't do much since the user can see and modify your code (console > sources) but well in PHP, you will have a part about SQL injections.
+In HTML/CSS/JS, you can't do much since the user can see and modify your code (console > sources) but well in PHP, you will have to handle SQL injections (and many more).

 Aside from that, you will have advices in the CyberSecurity course, "web" section.
 You may look at the next part too.